caradryanl/ACE/README.md

 python i2i.py -m [mode]=[t2i|i2i] -lp [lora_model_path] -ip [input_img_folder] -op [output_img_folder] -spi $N -s [strength] -p [prompt]
 ```

 For txt2img inference, `-spi` is the number of samples per prompt.
 For img2img inference, `-spi` is the number of samples per image.
 Default value is 1.
 For txt2img, `[strength]` is the steps of denoising (more precisely, int(50 * strength) is the inference step).
 For img2img, `[strength]` is the strength of the denoising.
-The default value is 0.4.
+The default value is 0.3, as the setup in the paper.

 simply omit the unnecessary command-line parameters.
 For example, to do generate 10 image on lora model, simply run: